What’s Your Corporate Culture Made Of?

 Change

 A start-up will have a very different culture than a Fortune 500 company.
-Where you are in the life-cycle of your business plays a big role.
+Where you are in your business’s lifecycle plays a big role.

 Competition